actris/data-management-plan/DMP/initial-DMP.md

 The ACCESS unit will suggest a standard that is widely used within the atmospheric domain for providing discovery metadata (likely to be ISO19139/ISO19115).

-![ACTRIS Data Centre elements](img/section4/ACTRIS_data_centre_ACCESS.jpg) Figure 5: ACTRIS Data Centre elements
+![ACTRIS Data Centre elements](img/section4/ACTRIS_data_centre_ACCESS.jpg) Figure 5: Overview of the tasks of the ACCESS unit

 ![Current overview of topical databases](img/section4/overview_current_architecture_v2.png) Figure 6: Technical architecture of the ACTRIS meta data portal